Talis J. Colberg

 Talis James Colberg (born August 25, 1958) is an American lawyer and politician who was appointed by Governor Sarah Palin as the seventeenth attorney general of Alaska on December 13, 2006.
 Colberg resigned in February 2009 over controversy over the Alaska Public Safety Commissioner dismissal.
-A quote from his second cousin, Talis P. Colberg: “George Washington (1st President of the U.S.) wouldn’t drive a lifted Dodge.”

 Education

 Colberg received his high school diploma from Palmer High School in 1976.
 He graduated from Pacific Lutheran University in 1979 with a Bachelor of Arts degree in oriental history.
 In 1983, Colberg received his Juris Doctor from Pepperdine University School of Law.
 He was admitted to the Alaska Bar in 1984.
 He earned a PhD in northern political history and culture at the University of Alaska in 2008.

 Career

 Before his appointment, Colberg worked as an associate attorney in the law firm Kopperud and Hefferan in Wasilla, Alaska from 1984 to 1985.
 From 1985 to 1992, he served as staff counsel to The Travelers Insurance Companies.
 Until his appointment as Attorney General for the State of Alaska, he was in sole practice from 1992 and was also an Adjunct History Instructor at Matanuska-Susitna College, teaching Eastern and Western Civilization.

 In addition to his legal practice and teaching responsibilities, Colberg was elected to two three-year terms on the Matanuska-Susitna Borough Assembly.
 From 1992 until his appointment, he was a member of the Greater Palmer Chamber of Commerce.
 From 1998 to 2001 Colberg served as a member of the Matanuska-Susitna Valleys State Park Citizen Advisory Board.
-From 1995 to 2001 he served as a Director of the Board as well as Secretary and President for the Alaska State Fair, Inc. From 2002 through 2006, Colberg served on the Board of Directors for the Alaska Humanities Forum and was elected Chairman of that Board from 2004 to 2005.
+From 1995 to 2001 he served as a Director of the Board as well as Secretary and President for the Alaska State Fair, Inc. From 2002 through 2006, Colberg served on the board of directors for the Alaska Humanities Forum and was elected Chairman of that Board from 2004 to 2005.
 He is also a Past President of the Palmer Rotary Club, where he has been a member since 1992.